Applications for the Academy’s 2024 Sweeney Internship are now being accepted. To apply, please go to the internship application.

 Who Should Apply

 The National Academy of Social Insurance seeks outstanding graduate students aspiring to a career in social policy with a focus on disability issues.
-Students with a strong interest in disability policy (research, implementation, and/or advocacy) are encouraged to apply for this 12-week summer semester internship.
-Prior experience in disability policy research is not required.
-This internship would also serve students looking to explore opportunities in the area of disability research and policy development.
+Students with a strong interest in disability policy (research, implementation, and/or advocacy) are encouraged to apply for this 12-week summer semester internship in Washington, DC.*

 Students who are selected for an internship will then be matched with a placement organization in the DC area, where they will work under the supervision of an Academy Member.
 Sweeney interns will have the opportunity to: